alexdelorenzo/aiopath/README.md

 # AsyncPath and Path objects can point to the same file
 assert str(home) == str(ahome) == str(path)

-# but AsyncPath and Path objects are not equivalent
+# but AsyncPath and Path objects are equivalent
-assert not home == ahome
+assert home == ahome
 ```

 `AsyncPath` is a subclass of `Path` and `PurePath`, and a subclass of `AsyncPurePath`: